stegripe/rawon/docs/COOKIES_SETUP.md

 ### Troubleshooting

 **Still getting "Sign in to confirm you're not a bot" errors?**
-- Use `!cookies status` to check cookie and login status
+- Use `!login status` to check cookie and login status
-- If bot detection counter is high, try `!cookies reset`
+- If bot detection counter is high, try `!login reset`
 - Use `!login refresh` to manually refresh cookies
 - If the session expired, run `!login start` again